-Excellent - Always prepares thoroughly for assessments and in good time.
+Exceeding expectations - Always prepares thoroughly for assessments and in good time.
 Homework is always completed to the highest standard and consistently submitted on time.

-Good - Always prepares for assessments.
-Homework is consistently submitted on time.
+Meeting expectations - Always prepares for assessments.
+Homework is completed to a good standard and consistently submitted on time, unless with good reason.

-Expected - Prepares for assessments.
-Homework is submitted almost always on time and with good reason when it is not.
+Below expectations - Is not always prepared for assessments.
+Homework is not always completed on time and does not always meet the quality expected.

-Below Expected - Homework is regularly handed in late and not of the quality expected.
+Significantly below expectations - Regularly unprepared for assessments.
+Homework is regularly handed in late and regularly of a lower quality than expected.